Chandrakanta Santati

 Chandrakanta Santati is an epic fantasy adventure Hindi novel by Devaki Nandan Khatri.
-Published in 6 Volumes, it serves as the sequel to Chandrakanta, the first modern Hindi novel which was released in 1888.
+Published in 6 Volumes, 24-part sequel, it serves as the sequel to Chandrakanta, the first modern Hindi novel which was released in 1888.

 The phenomenal success of Chandrakanta prompted Devaki Nandan Khatri to write a 24-part sequel (which was further divided into 295-chapters or bayaans) titled Chandrakanta Santati (Chandrakanta's Progeny).

 The novel primarily revolves around a mechanized labyrinth called "Tilism Of Jamania" prophesied to be broken by Chandrakanta's son Indrajeet Singh & Anand Singh with the help of a book called Rakt-Granth.
 The novel has various characters from Chandrakanta along with introducing a plethora of new characters.